EBISPOT/hancestro/src/ontology/README-editors.md

 If you do not have one, get one from the head curator.

-The editors version is [hancestro-edit.owl](hancestro-edit.owl)
+The editors version is [hancestro-edit.ofn](hancestro-edit.ofn)

 ** DO NOT EDIT hancestro.obo OR hancestro.owl in the top level directory **

 [../../hancestro.owl](../../hancestro.owl) is the release version

 To edit, open the file in Protege.
-First make sure you have the repository cloned, see [the GitHub project](https://github.com/daniwelter/human-ancestry-ontology) for details.
+First make sure you have the repository cloned, see [the GitHub project](https://github.com/EBISPOT/hancestro) for details.

 ## ID Ranges